Best Under-Desk Walking Pads for Small Apartments (2026)

 How do I move a compact treadmill by myself?

-For walking pads (45–65 lbs): Most walking pads are light enough to carry alone, though awkward.
-The best technique is to tilt the machine slightly and use the built-in carry handle to drag it rather than lift it fully.
+For walking pads (45–65 lbs): Most are light enough to carry alone, though awkward.
+Use the built-in carry handle to drag rather than fully lift.
 On carpet, a furniture slider under one end makes repositioning effortless.

 1. Fold the deck up and lock it in the upright position.